-- ▲ To add a map into a map layout, the map must already be saved to disk.
-If the map you are working on is not available (named Untitled), you will not be able to add it to the map layout. - Using the Add New Map toolbar icon () drag a rectangle in the map layout window to the size you want the map to be and release.
-Choose Insert Map from the context menu The map appears in the window. - 2.
-Adjust the size and location of the Map by clicking once on the Map to select it and then dragging it in the window.
-This is an example of a Map inserted into a map layout.
+- To add a map into a map layout, the map must already be saved to disk.
+If the map you are working on is not available (named Untitled), you will not be able to add it to the map layout. - 1.
+Do one of the following to place the Map

+Using the Add New Map toolbar icon (), drag a rectangle in the map layout window to the size you want the map to be and release.

+• Choose Insert Map from the context menu

+The map appears in the window.

+2. Adjust the size and location of the Map by clicking once on the Map to select it and then dragging it in the window.

+This is an example of a Map inserted into a map layout .